teaganmilford/ML-Final-Project/README.md

 ## Clustering and Dimensionality Reduction
 ### PCA
 To investigate the wine data, we first made a scree plot to look at the explained variables compared to dimensionality.
 This plot reveals that there is a major drop (from 22.2% to 13.8%) in the percentage of explained variances when the dimension is changed from 2 to 3, and there is an additionally drastic drop (from 13.8% to 8.6%) when the dimension is changed from 3 to 4.
 Based on this, we created a cluster plot with 3 clusters that shows a clear segmentaton.
 There are some points that appear to be outliers in the blue and green clusters based on the visualization.
-We also created a scatterplot of Principle Component 1 and Principle Component 2 that includes information from the 11 continuous variables that exist in the wine dataset, excluding the discrete variables of 'color' and 'quality'.
+We also created a scatterplot of Principle Component 1 and Principle Component 2 that includes information from the 11 continuous variables that exist in the wine dataset, excluding the discrete variables of `color` and `quality`.

 ### Hierarchical Clustering
-To conduct hierarchical clustering, we filtered the wine data to exclude 'color' and 'quality', then created a wine distance matrix using euclidean distance.
+To conduct hierarchical clustering, we filtered the wine data to exclude `color` and `quality`, then created a wine distance matrix using euclidean distance.
 We decided to try clustering using two methods - average and single - so we could look at how average pairwise distances and minimum point distances between clusters compare.
 Neither clustering method was especially effective in clustering the points.
-Both use 'total sulfur dioxide' as the overarching factor and 'free sulfur dioxide' as the secondary factor.
+Both use `total sulfur dioxide` as the overarching factor and `free sulfur dioxide` as the secondary factor.
 Aside from that, neither splits clusters the variables in meaningful ways that yield more interesting information that could have been gained from another model.

 ### tSNE
 Refer to the Python Notebook: ["[tSNE - Wine](https://github.com/teaganmilford/ML-Final-Project/blob/4c56d73dc37a8bbaf3c9ad506cd84ee25d693297/tSNE%20Red%20%26%20White%20Wine.ipynb)"]